Greetings

 Quantum sensing project

 This project investigates the creation of spin defects which act as quantum sensors in wide bandgap semiconductors such as diamond and silicon carbide using ion and electron beams.
-We study quantum sensing based on such spin defects to establish extremely high sensitive sensing technology for magnetic field and temperature measurements.
+We explore quantum sensing based on such spin defects to establish extremely high sensitive sensing technology for magnetic field and temperature measurements.

 Spin-photonics in 2D materials project